yselvav/chefAI/README.md

 - Beat the game solo
 - Or just mess around with you like a chaotic Minecraft sidekick

+It builds on top of [Player2](https://player2.game), [AltoClef](https://github.com/MiranCZ/altoclef) and [Baritone](https://github.com/cabaletta/baritone).
 It’s completely free, open-source, and constantly being improved.

 ---